 The 25th anniversary of the still-remarkable Groninger Museum building takes centre stage in the museum’s 2019 exhibition programme.
-The building’s lead architect Alessandro Mendini returns to curate the exhibition Mendini World.
+The building’s lead architect Alessandro Mendini returns to curate the exhibition Mondo Mendini.
 Celebrations will also include the show Pronkjewails: Designs from Past and Present and Peter Struycken’s Pierre Boulez installation.

 Meanwhile, with Battle!
 A Century of Women’s Suffrage, the Groninger Museum marks another anniversary: that of universal suffrage in the Netherlands.
 Alongside these festivities, there is a lot more to see and to do at the museum.

 The World at Home.
 Asian Porcelain and Delft Pottery